nhardt/footnote/README.md

 fieldnote hq create
 ```

-This will create the HQ (headquarters) - your primary device - and initialize the on-disk directory structure.
+This will create the headquarters (HQ) on the local device and initialize the
+on-disk directory structure.

 #### Add a second device